-Activity Title Activity Description Type of Activity independent living programs).
+Activity Title rity Title Activity Description independent living programs).
 NOTE - THIS LANGUAGE TO CHANGE IN SEPTEMBER WINDOW Placement Services Administration Identifies appropriate settings that can meet the needs of children and youth who must leave home temporarily to be safe.
 Daily Service Kinship Support Administration Conducts Family Team Meetings to prevent removal, when possible, and conducts other activities to engage and support relatives in caring for their children.
 Daily Service